Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/03-component-mount/Readme.md

 };
 ```

-- Now _John_ is displayed after 1,5 seconds, instead of _setTimeout_ you could
+Now _John_ is displayed after 1,5 seconds.
+As a next step, instead of a _setTimeout_ you could
 use here _fetch_ or any other similar approach to make an ajax request.

 # About Basefactor + Lemoncode